-25 to 31 mph, large branches will be in motion, whistling will be heard in overhead wires, and umbrella use becomes difficult if not impossible.
+25 to 31 mph, large branches will be in motion, whistling will be heard in overhead wires, and umbrella use becomes difficult.
 It is important to secure loose items and avoid walking or driving under trees.

 At 32 to 38 mph, whole trees will be in motion, and you may experience some difficulty when walking into the wind.
 Trees that are already weakened or diseased may be at risk of falling or losing branches.